hhw2018/moon_bshauto/README.md

 ## Examples
 ### Test Case Example
 Please be noted that this is a sample for writing test cases.
-Please follow the way to write your own test cases:
+Please follow the way to write your own:

 * Test case directory

-  ut_tests
+  tests/moon_bshauto/functional/remote

-  Put ut_tests into one of the directories: functional/stress/longevity/performance.
+  So remote is created for functional testing against moon_bshauto project.
 * config

   The config file defines all envrionment variables used for the test cases.